QuakeWatch Server Manual

 Message Format

-the QuakeWatch Server are in XML format.
-Files documenting the
+sent by the QuakeWatch Server are in XML format.
+Files

 distribution, including the "QWmessage.dtd.txt"